maxlevesque/maxlevesque.github.io/index.md

-I'm a CNRS researcher studying molecular solvation at the molecular scale.
+I'm a CNRS researcher working on the solvation, i.e., on what happens to a molecule when it is embedded in a solvent, at the molecular scale.
 I'm using statistical mechanics and machine learning.

 # Contact

 maximilien.levesque@ens.fr
 Ecole Normale Supérieure
 24 rue Lhomond, Paris, France